 Integrate your online and offline content.
 Include social “connect” and “share” buttons so that your readers can easily connect with your brand and share your content to reach more potential customers and increase brand awareness.
 If you have written a great piece of content, announce it across your social media accounts.

 To summarise, brands with strong social media presence are more accessible and easier to link to.
 Social accounts should be used as an extension to your company’s website that, when used effectively, provides customer service to consumers.
-Purposeful quality content provides greater opportunities to build inbound links that in turn improve your online visibility and brand awareness.
+Purposeful quality content provides greater opportunities to build inbound links that in turn will improve your online visibility and brand awareness.

 Your hard work is measurable by different metric insights.
 These results help analyse what is working well, areas for concern, trends and areas of opportunity.
 Better informed decisions will lead to a more effective marketing strategy.